atsushieno/managed-midi/README.md

 managed-midi supports rtmidi through a component called RtMidiSharp (and wrapper around our own common API called RtMidiAccess).

-Having said that, managed-midi for Windows is only known to work on 32bit environment.
+So far, managed-midi for Windows is only known to work on 32bit environment.
-It is most likely because of the native dependencies (portmidi or rtmidi).
+It may or may not work.
-Any contribution to get it working on 64bit Windows environment is welcome.
+Any contribution to verify and possibly fix any issue on 64bit Windows is welcome.

-For OSX and Linux only 64bit binaries are included.
+Note that you need a working native build of rtmidi.dll, librtmidi.dylib or librtmidi.so (depending on the platform).
+We don't offer prebuilt binaries for that now.

-(It used to be provided by a fork of rtmidi called rtmidi-c (https://github.com/atsushieno/rtmidi-c) but it is now merged to the upstream.)
+(This driver used to be provided by a fork of rtmidi called rtmidi-c (https://github.com/atsushieno/rtmidi-c) but it is now merged to the upstream.)

 ### PortMidiSharp